j8chiu/j8chiu/README.md

   Database Management: Skilled in SQL databases with practical experience in MySQL, MongoDB, and Neo4j, enabling efficient data storage, manipulation, and complex query execution.

-- 👨‍💻 All of my projects are available at [https://github.com/j8chiu](https://github.com/j8chiu)
+- 👨‍💻 All of my projects are available at [https://github.com/j8chiu](https://github.com/j8chiu).

-- 📫 Reach out to CHIU @ **j8qiu@ucsd.edu**
+- 📫 Reach out to CHIU @ **j8qiu@ucsd.edu**.

-- ⚡ Fun fact **I've got a Ph.D. in Dota 2—Piled Higher and Deeper in hero builds and last-minute saves!**
+- ⚡ Fun fact **I've got a Ph.D. in Dota 2—Piled Higher and Deeper in hero builds and last-minute saves!**.

 <h3 align="left">🧰 Languages and Tools:</h3>